-Mr. Tilles has represented entities in regulatory proceedings, licensing, leasing and telephone interconnection disputes, as well as business transactions.
-In that capacity, Mr. Tilles has represented the seller in transactions valued at over $500 million.
-Presently, Mr. Tilles is representing over 200 public safety licensees in the 800 MHz “rebanding” negotiations with Nextel, and he was part of the committee that drafted the so-called “Consensus Plan,” the template for the FCC’s decision in the matter.
-Mr. Tilles is actively involved in the FCC’s “narrowbanding” proceeding, having authored the concepts for a variety of narrowbanding rules.
+He has represented entities in regulatory proceedings, licensing, leasing and telephone interconnection disputes, as well as business transactions.
+Alan was actively involved in the FCC’s “narrowbanding” proceeding, having authored the concepts for a variety of narrowbanding rules.
+Additionally, he represented over 200 public safety licensees in the 800 MHz “rebanding” negotiations with Nextel, and was part of the committee that drafted the so-called “Consensus Plan,” the template for the FCC’s decision in the matter.

-Mr. Tilles has been involved in the radio industry since the age of 16, and majored in Radio, Television & Film at the University of Maryland.
-After graduating from Catholic University's Columbus School of Law in 1982, Mr. Tilles began representing radio broadcasters with the Washington, D.C. law firm of Hayes & White.
-He joined Meyer, Faller, Weisman & Rosenberg, P.C. in 1984, and began utilizing his background in radio to help advance the interests of land mobile radio clients, internet service providers and technology companies by bringing technical understanding to legal issues.
+Involved in the radio industry since the age of 16, Alan majored in Radio, Television & Film at the University of Maryland.
+After graduating from Catholic University's Columbus School of Law in 1982, he began representing radio broadcasters with the Washington, D.C. law firm of Hayes & White.
+When he joined Meyer, Faller, Weisman & Rosenberg, P.C. in 1984, he began utilizing his background in radio to help advance the interests of land mobile radio clients, internet service providers and technology companies by bringing technical understanding to legal issues.
 The Firm merged with Shulman Rogers in 1998.

-Mr. Tilles is Chairman of the Narrowbanding and 800 MHz Rebanding Committees for the Joint Council on Transit Wireless.
-On behalf of the Joint Council and commuter railroads, Mr. Tilles is the leading advocate of efforts to allocate spectrum for commuter railroads to implement Positive Train Control (“PTC”).
+As Chairman of the Narrowbanding and 800 MHz Rebanding Committees for the Joint Council on Transit Wireless, Alan is the leading advocate of efforts to allocate spectrum for commuter railroads to implement Positive Train Control (“PTC”) on behalf of the Joint Council and commuter railroads.

-Mr. Tilles utilizes his background as a former musician in his representation of a variety of entertainers.
-In this capacity, Mr. Tilles has negotiated recording and representation agreements and consulted with clients on copyright and trademark issues.
-As a result, Mr. Tilles has received appreciative mentions in a number of albums by several musicians.
+Alan utilizes his background as a former musician in his representation of a variety of entertainers.
+In this capacity, he has negotiated recording and representation agreements and consulted with clients on copyright and trademark issues.
+As a result, he has received appreciative mentions in a number of albums by several musicians.